Estevan Bruins: The original Estevan Bruins (1957–1971)

 In 1956, Scotty Munro made a presentation to the leaders of the booming oil town of Estevan.
 His plan was to move his Humboldt/Melfort Indians (playing in Humboldt and Melfort, Saskatchewan), which was a franchise in the original version of the Saskatchewan Junior Hockey League (1948–1966), to Estevan.
 The concept of Major Junior hockey had not yet been created, so this original SJHL was playing at the top level of junior hockey in Saskatchewan; should the citizens of Estevan finance the building of a new arena, Munro would bring top-notch hockey entertainment and much-needed help for minor hockey in the town.

 His pitch was successful and one year later his newly renamed "Bruins" arrived in Estevan to begin the 1957–58 season in the newly built Agricultural Auditorium.
 At the time, the Saskatchewan Junior Hockey League had six teams.
 The Estevan Bruins, based near the border with the United States, were the southernmost team, located 800 km away from the northernmost team, the Flin Flon Bombers, and would make shorter trips to play the Prince Albert Minto's, Regina Pats, Saskatoon Quakers and Melville Millionaires.
 The league had grown to eight teams by its final season, 1965–66, then disbanded when five of its eight teams – including the Estevan Bruins – joined the newly formed Canadian Major Junior Hockey League (along with two Alberta-based teams) for the inaugural 1966–67 CMJHL season.

 The CMJHL was renamed the Western Canada Junior Hockey League, expanding into Manitoba, for the 1967–68 WCHL season.
 The Bruins scored their greatest success in that 1967–68 season, finishing second in the regular season before winning the President's Cup as WCHL playoff champions.
 They advanced to face British Columbia's Mowat Cup champion, the Penticton Broncos, whom they defeated to take the Abbott Cup as champion of Western Canada.
 The Bruins then faced Ontario's Niagara Falls Flyers, winner of Eastern Canada's George Richardson Memorial Trophy (having defeated Quebec's Verdun Maple Leafs), in a best-of-7 series for the 1968 Memorial Cup national championship.
 The Bruins were defeated, in five games, as the Flyers won their second Memorial Cup.

-Starting in 1969, the team played a portion of its schedule in the Bismarck North Dakota Civic Center.
+Starting in 1969, the team played a portion of its schedule in the Bismarck Civic Center in Bismarck, North Dakota.
 The new SJHL franchise continued this in 1971 until the end of the 1972-73 season.

 The Bruins played in Estevan through to the completion of the 1970-71 WCHL season, then relocated to New Westminster, British Columbia, where they became the New Westminster Bruins.
 This continued until the end of the 1972-73 season.
+The franchise again relocated in 1981 after being purchased by then-owner of the Edmonton Oilers, Peter Pocklington, who renamed them the Kamloops Junior Oilers.